code-ape/website/content/posts/ebpf_past_present_future.md

-# eBPF, part 1 of 3
+# eBPF, part 1 of 5

-This article is the first in a three part series on eBPF.
+This article is the first in a five part series on eBPF.
 Each will build on the prior ones and progress from concepts and explanations towards examples and implementations.
 This will culminate in the last article which involves building a basic driver for eBPF in Rust.
 This first article will explore the eBPF's history, current state, and future trajectory.